inan-mahmud/inanmahmud92/README.md

 Innovative tech mind with 3+ years of experience working as a Mobile Application Developer.
 Capable of working with a variety of technology and mobile applications.
 Passionate about building world-class mobile applications.
 Valuable team member who has experience diagnosing problems and developing solutions.
 Talented leader with unique ideas and a history of successful contributions in the field.

-- 🔭 I’m currently working on Kotlin,
+- 🔭 I’m currently working on Kotlin for Android and Flutte for cross-platform,
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about #Flutter #Android #Kotlin #Java
 - 😄 Pronouns: Ināna māhamuda